 1. Chyauster Ancient Village (near Penzance) is an Iron Age settlement that was first occupied nearly 2,000 years ago.
 Spectacular, rugged surroundings perfect for exploring!

 2. Geevor Tin Mine was a working mine till 1990.
 Now, it’s open for visitors to discover more about Cornwall’s industrial past.
-Find out what it was like to work as a Cornish tin miner, have a go at panning for tin, and try the tasty traditional pasties in the cafe.
+You can find out what it was like to work as a Cornish tin miner and have a go at panning for tin.
 Dogs are welcome on the site, but you can’t take them with you on the underground tour.

-4. Bodmin Jail has been highly recommended by previous guests and promises a fascinating day out.
-During the First World War, the Jail provided a safe haven for important state papers and the Doomsday book.
+4. Bodmin Jail has been highly recommended by previous guests.
+It promises a fascinating day out and an insight into Cornwall’s social history and crime and punishment in the past.
+During the First World War, the Jail provided a safe haven for important state papers and the Doomsday Book.
 The Crown Jewels have also stayed there too!
+Please note: Bodmin Jail is now closed for six months to allow for construction to finish on their new £8.5million immersive visitor attraction, due to re-open in May 2020.

-If you and your canine companion have discovered any other dog friendly attractions in Cornwall, we’d love to hear your recommendations.
-Leave a comment below, post on our Facebook page or tweet @bosivner.
+Have you and your canine companion discovered any other fantastic dog friendly attractions in Cornwall?
+Leave a comment below, post on our Facebook page or tweet @Bosivner – we’d love to hear your recommendations.
+If you would like to know more about booking a holiday here at Bosinver, please email [email protected] or call 01726 72128.